Vermicelli Upma is a delicious Indian breakfast recipe. It is also known as semiya upma. Be sure to watch the video!

 What is ‘vermicelli’?

-Vermicelli is a thin, long thread style noodle or pasta.
-It is widely used in Asian cooking.
+Vermicelli is a thin, long thread-style noodle or pasta.
 In the Indian sub-continent, it is known as ‘semiyan’, ‘seviyan’, or ‘semiya’.
+It is commonly used to make sweets, kheer, and snacks.

-These days there are gluten-free vermicelli noodles made with ragi, jowar, or rice flour easily available in the supermarket.
+There are gluten-free vermicelli noodles made with ragi, jowar, or rice readily available in the supermarket.

-With each season the ingredients of my vermicelli upma also keep changing.
-During the winters, it is loaded with bright and shiny vegetables – green peas, carrot, beans, etc. But around hot summer days, we like to keep it minimal.
-So many possibilities.
+With each season, the ingredients of my vermicelli upma also keep changing.
+During the winter, it is loaded with bright and shiny vegetables – green peas, carrots, and beans.
+We like to keep it simple with onion and potatoes during hot summer days.

-My favorite is lemon semiya upma with only peanuts, cashews, a lot of lemon juice, and fresh coriander.
+My favourite is lemon semiya upma with only peanuts, cashews, a lot of lemon juice, and fresh coriander.
 Plain and refreshing!

 These two meal prep tips always work for me:

-1) You can clean, chop, mix, and store all the vegetables for the upma in an airtight container during the beginning of the week or a day before.
+1) You can clean, chop, mix, and store all the vegetables for the upma in an airtight container at the beginning of the week or a day before.

-2) Usually, I boil the vermicelli noodles during the previous night or a day before.
-Toss boiled noodles gently in a teaspoon of cooking oil and store in the fridge.
+2) Usually, I boil the vermicelli noodles the previous night or the day before.
+Toss boiled noodles gently in a teaspoon of cooking oil and store them in the refrigerator.

-Last-minute, all you need to do is cook the upma.
-A hearty breakfast is on the table within 20 minutes.
+Last minute, all you need to do is cook the upma.
+A hearty breakfast is on the table in under 30 minutes.

-You can serve vermicelli upma as a breakfast or for a teatime snack along with a cup of tea.
+You can serve vermicelli upma as a breakfast or a teatime snack.

 Vermicelli Upma Recipe